FeatureBaseDB/featurebase/docs/getting-started.md

 ``` response
 {"success":true}
 ```
 The index name must be 64 characters or less, start with a letter, and consist only of lowercase alphanumeric characters or `_-`.
+The same goes for field names.

 Let's create the `stargazer` field which has user IDs of stargazers as its rows:
 ``` request